Australia II: Popular culture

 The Boxing Kangaroo was the official mascot of the Australia II effort.

 The win was received with much enthusiasm in Australia, with the Men at Work song "Down Under" becoming the official anthem for the crew.

 Retirement

 In the mid-1980s, Australia II was sold by Alan Bond to the Australian government.
 She was lent to the Australian National Maritime Museum in Sydney for display in 1991.
-In 2000, Australia II was removed from the National Maritime Museum and transferred to the Western Australian Maritime Museum in Fremantle.
+In 2000, Australia II was removed from the National Maritime Museum and transferred to the WA Maritime Museum in Fremantle.
 For the 150th anniversary celebrations of the America's Cup in 2001, she was removed from the museum and shipped to the Isle of Wight, sailing with the original crew for several days of commemorative regattas.
 Australia II was returned to the Western Australian Maritime Museum, where she is on permanent display.

 In 2017, the Team of Australia II were among the inaugural inductees to the Australian Sailing Hall of Fame.